 Whatever your trading strategy is, it’s critical that you exercise the necessary self-discipline to follow it, to abide by its rules, even during times when it’s not performing well.

 Many studies have found that “not following your trading strategy” is a much more common cause of losing trades than “using a flawed trading strategy”.
 A good trading strategy has clear rules for entry and exit, employs stop-loss orders to minimise risk, and is well-suited to the market you’re trading.

 Because spread bets and CFD (contracts for difference) trading offer extremely high leverage, it’s essential to understand how leverage and margin requirements work.

 The margin requirement for a spread bet is the amount of money you have to put up to initiate and hold your spread bet position.
 Use bet sizes that are commensurate with the amount of trading capital you have – we show you how to do this in our Trading for Beginners course.

 Make sure you always have enough money in your account to cover the required margin for your spread bet(s) – and don’t forget to allow for the market to temporarily move against you, which will increase the margin required to hold the position.

 If you lack the necessary margin money, your spread betting firm will automatically close out your bet.
 This may result in you losing money when – had you been able to maintain the position – you would have ended up with a winning bet.

 Spread betting companies offer their clients several tools to help them limit and manage risk.

-Stop loss orders are one of the most basic risk management tools.
-A stop loss order is designed to help keep any trading losses at an acceptably low level.
-Keeping your losses small and manageable is key to being overall profitable in your spread betting enterprise.
+We introduced stop-loss orders in Chapter 4 – How does spread betting work? – the order type is one of the most basic risk management tools.
+A stop-loss order is designed to help keep any trading losses at an acceptably low level.
+Keeping your losses small and manageable is key to being overall profitability of your spread betting enterprise.